Domata Peko: Coaching career

 In 2024, Peko joined the Dallas Cowboys, as an assistant coach under his former Cincinnati Bengals Defensive Coordinator, Mike Zimmer.

 As of 2025, Peko is the defensive line coach for the University of Colorado Buffaloes.

+On February 4, 2026, the Pittsburgh Steelers hired Peko as their defensive line coach under new head coach Mike McCarthy.

 Personal life

 Domata's brother, Tupe Peko, also played in the NFL and went to Michigan State.
 Domata's cousin, Kyle Peko, was his teammate on the Denver Broncos during the 2017 NFL season.
 Domata is married and has three children.
+His son Domata Jr. plays as an edge rusher and is currently a commit for the Colorado Buffaloes.